Bruce's Boating Tips for Students

 Use of the barometer

-A sudden drop in pressure foretells stormy weather and
+A sudden drop in pressure foretells stormy weather and rain.
+The sharper the

-rain.
-The sharper the drop in pressure, the more severe
+drop in pressure, the more severe the winds will be.

 At sea with low and falling glass